QMCSoftware/QMCSoftware/python_prototype/sphinx/rst_from_demos/qmcpy_intro.rst

     True

-It’s good.
+It's good.
 Shall we test the function with :math:`d=2` by simply changing the input parameter value of dimension for QuickConstruct?

 .. code:: ipython3